-In keeping with the relatively simple and minimalist feel of everything else, the player will have only two weapons throughout the course of the game: a sword and a bow.
+The player only has two weapons throughout the course of the game: a sword and a bow.

 - The bow is much less a weapon as it is a tool.
 Players will find that arrows are largely ineffective against the colossi, but will attract their attention.
 Wander carries unlimited arrows.

 - Although players will not find any new weapons in their journey, it is possible for them to collect new items and upgrades by defeating the game's massive bosses again in a Time Attack mode.
-These new items range from cloak that functions as a parachute to a whistling arrow capable of attracting the attention of the colossi to a nod to the predecessor of Shadow of the Colossus with the inclusion of the Queen's Sword from Ico.
+These new items range from a cloak that functions as a parachute to a whistling arrow capable of attracting the attention of the colossi to a the Queen's Sword from Ico.

-Luckily for Wander, he's joined by Agro, his horse and sole companion on this adventure.
-By riding the horse, not only does it help players get around quickly, but increases mobility when needed - such as during fights with the colossi.
+Wander is joined by Agro, his horse and sole companion on this adventure.
 Many colossi require Agro's assistance to take down, whether it be to mount the colossus, or simply keep a step ahead.
 When riding Agro, players are able to use the bow and aim independently of the horse's direction, even firing arrows directly behind Wander.
-Players can also perform certain tricks and stunts, such as standing on top of the horse, hanging down to the side, or even jumping off at full speed - propelling the player to those places just out of reach.
+Players can also perform certain tricks and stunts, such as standing on top of the horse, hanging down to the side, or even jumping off at full speed - propelling the player to places otherwise out of reach.

 One aspect that makes Agro unique is how alive he seems to the player.
 He will only go at the pace Wander makes him, he gets spooked by colossi and loud noises, and he often navigates away from ledges on his own.